SPDY

 ...

-SPDY implements the existing HTTP API which means that there are no code changes required for web developers, your website will run just fine on HTTP/1.1 as well as on SPDY & HTTP/2.0.
+SPDY implements the existing HTTP API, so there are no code changes required.
+Your site runs on HTTP/1.1 just as well as on SPDY and HTTP/2.0.

-SPDY uses only one, single TCP connection between the browser and the server and this connection is going to be multiplexed.
-What does this mean you wonder?
+SPDY uses a single TCP connection between the browser and the server, and that connection is multiplexed.
+What does that mean?

 #Request(s):